 How are law students in India faring in the “new global legal normal”?

-“There is certainly increasing levels of interest in pursuing non-traditional career options amongst Indian law students but I should clarify that this trend is largely limited to those who have pursued an undergraduate law course.
-There is an intense amount of of competition to get into a limited number of firms, and I think this is naturally resulting in law grads at least considering non-traditional careers.”
+“There is certainly increasing levels of interest in pursuing non-traditional career options amongst Indian law students.
+But I should clarify that this trend largely limits those who have pursued an undergraduate law course.
+There is an intense amount of competition to get into a limited number of firms in legal news in Asia.
+Moreover, I think this is naturally resulting in law grads at least considering non-traditional careers.”

 - The full text of this interview with Anuj Agrawal appears in the new book: A Comprehensive Guide to the Asia-Pacific Legal Markets

 - For more information about Anuj Agrawal, see his LinkedIn profile — or see Bar & Bench, of which he is Associate Editor.